arp-arthur/whatsbot/README.md

 # Whastbot - A simple chatbot for whatsapp

-The goal of this project is to have a fully functional chatbot for filter client info for later support.
+The goal of this project is to have a fully functional chatbot to filter client info for later support.

 ## Contents
 - [Installation](#installation)